rajpreetcodes/CPP-Experiments/README.md

 - 🌱 I’m currently learning C++
 - 💞️ I’m looking to collaborate on some fun codes
 - 📫 How to reach me - rajpreetkhurana@gmail.com
+- This Github repository contains all my CPP experiments for B.Tech Cybersecurity at NMIMS Mumbai.

 <!---
 rskstudies/rskstudies is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.